 October is too late for planting.
-Daylight hours are limited in the fall, so around Oct 15 is when plants stop growing, so make sure your plants are ready to harvest before October 15.
+Daylight hours are limited in the fall, so mid-October is when plants stop growing, so make sure your plants are ready to harvest before then.
 If your plants are protected, you can pick them throughout November and December while they’re dormant.

 Mulch helps retain moisture so the plants’ roots don’t dry out.
-Mulch will provide a better microclimate for not only the roots of the plants, but also the microbiology in the soil such as bacteria and fungi.
+It will provide a better microclimate for not only the roots of the plants, but also the microbiology in the soil such as bacteria and fungi.
 Bacteria and fungi depend on a stable climate underneath the leaves and the soil.
 They work with the plants to provide nutrients for a healthy plant, which will provide more nutrient-rich foods.